SaroarShahan/git-session-with-BE/README.md

 ### ⚔️ Resolve Cherry-Pick Conflicts
 - Handle conflicts during cherry-pick.
-- Resolve manually, then run `git cherry-pick --continue`.
+- Resolve manually, then use:
+  - `git add .` (or specific files)
+  - `git cherry-pick --continue`
+- If needed:
+  - `git cherry-pick --abort` – cancel the rebase

 ### 🔄 Git Reset
 Moves `HEAD` to a different commit.
 Used to undo or unstage changes.